justinTsugranes/justinTsugranes/README.md

 **Completely Aside From Tech**

-- writing songs, swing trading, backgammon, photography, live shows and events, hiking, camping, backpacking, trail-running, road trips, non-fiction books-audiobooks-podcasts-vlogs-blogs, snorkeling, and diving into artistic rabbit holes.
+- playing guitar, writing songs, learning how to sail, backgammon, photography, live shows and events, hiking, camping, backpacking, trail-running, road trips, non-fiction books-audiobooks-podcasts-vlogs-blogs, snorkeling, and diving into artistic rabbit holes.

 ### _Best of Luck and I'll see you in the metaverse!_